ULL-MII-SYTWS-2021/learning-async-iteration-and-generators/07-async-await-equal-generators-plus-promises/README.md

 Notice how this generator function resembles our async function!

 But this is only half the story.
-Now we need a way to execute its body.
+Now **we need a way to execute its body**.

 We need a function that can control the iterator of this generator function to